 To have a major or sub-major noted on a final transcript, students must complete at least 75 per cent of the subjects in that major at UTS, under any approved postgraduate course.

-Postgraduate degrees at the UTS Business School are offered on-campus only, but some subjects are also offered in block mode.
-The usual attendance for each subject is three hours a week, while subjects offered in block mode usually involve five or six full days of attendance spread over the session.
+The usual attendance at on-campus courses for each subject is three hours a week, while subjects offered in block mode usually involve five or six full days of attendance spread over the session.
 The UTS timetable provides information on the location, day and time that individual subjects are offered.

 Most degrees are offered part-time (one or two subjects a session) or full time (three or four subjects a session).

-Local students may attend part-time or full time.
-International students must complete their course by the end date specified on their Confirmation of Enrolment (CoE).
+International students studying on student visas are subject to restrictions and requirements that do not apply to other students.
+Under Australian Government Law, International students must complete their course by the end date specified on their Confirmation of Enrolment (CoE).

 Students are required to be punctual and regular in attendance for all classes in which they are enrolled.
 It is the student's responsibility to study all material provided, or required to be accessed, to maximise their chance of meeting the objectives of the subject and to be informed of subject-related activities and administration.